sequelize/sequelize/docs/docs/models-usage.md

 ### findAndCountAll - Search for multiple elements in the database&comma; returns both data and total count

-This is a convienience method that combines`findAll`&lpar;&rpar;and `count`&lpar;&rpar;&lpar;see below&rpar;&comma; this is useful when dealing with queries related to pagination where you want to retrieve data with a `limit` and `offset` but also need to know the total number of records that match the query&period;
+This is a convienience method that combines`findAll` and `count` (see below) this is useful when dealing with queries related to pagination where you want to retrieve data with a `limit` and `offset` but also need to know the total number of records that match the query:

-The success handler will always receive an object with two properties&colon;
+The success handler will always receive an object with two properties:

-* `count` - an integer&comma; total number records &lpar;matching the where clause&rpar;
+* `count` - an intege, total number records matching the where clause
-* `rows` - an array of objects&comma; the records &lpar;matching the where clause&rpar; within the limit&sol;offset range
+* `rows` - an array of objects, the records matching the where clause, within the limit and offset range
 ```js
 Project
   .findAndCountAll({